Infinity Food Vessels is a product and service concept which is intended to address the following United Nations 2030 Sustainable Development Goals:

 Orgins of Innovation

 This innovation was developed by Stratton Hatfield between January & April 2019 as a project within the Sustainability, Entrepreneurship & Design MSc program at Brunel University in London.
-The concept was designed to create a scaleable product and service that would promote health and wellness and use reclaimed marine plastic.
+The concept was designed to create a scaleable product and service that would promote health and wellness and use recycled marine plastic.

 Partners are currently being considered so that an executive team can be created to develop strategy to launch a minimum viable product and prove the concept.